lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 # Distort the CHIP-8 Rendering

+Remember we said earlier that every Virtual Pixel on CHIP-8 is rendered as a rectangular chunk of 15 Physical Pixels on the PineTime display.
+(Because we need to stretch the pixel to fill the PineTime display)

+_Not super efficient...
+But since we're blasting out 15 pixels anyway...
+Can we be more creative?
+What if we blast the 15 pixels in a curvy way like this..._

 ![Blinky distorted on a curved surface](https://lupyuen.github.io/images/chip8-blinky-curve.jpg)

 _Blinky distorted on a curved surface_

+This looks interesting...
+Almost "Organic", like a CRT display protruding from the PineTime screen.
+So let's get adventurous!

+_How shall we distort the CHIP-8 Emulator in a curvy way based on this rectangular grid..._

 ![Blinky without distortion](https://lupyuen.github.io/images/chip8-blinky.jpg)

 _Blinky without distortion_

+Mathematically we are mapping a __Square (the CHIP-8 output) to a Sphere (the curved rendering surface)__ like this...

 ![Distorting CHIP-8 on a curved surface](https://lupyuen.github.io/images/chip8-curve.jpg)

 _From https://stackoverflow.com/questions/18264703/mapping-a-2d-grid-onto-a-sphere_

+The obvious approach would be to crack open the Sine and Cosine Functions from our high school textbooks and work out the correct formula...
+But we shall do no such boring things here!

+Let's look at __3D Interpolation__ instead.
+I have a strong hunch that...

+1. Calling `sin` and `cos` at every pixel rendering would be too taxing on our nRF52 microcontroller

+1. We have plenty of ROM on PineTime (64 KB).
+Perfect for simple __Lookup Tables__ that will map Virtual Pixel to Physical Pixels and vice versa.

+1. How will the Lookup Tables work?
+Given a Virtual Pixel on CHIP-8, we need to find out the corresponding Physical Pixels on the curvy PineTime display.
+And the Lookup Tables will also tell us the Virtual Pixel that corresponds to each Physical Pixel.
+(This is a One Virtual Pixel to Multiple Physical Pixel mapping...
+Mathematically, `1:N`)

+1. The PineTime display is only 240x240...
+Precomputing and storing the Lookup Tables into ROM should be easy.
+Note that the mapping of Square to Sphere is Symmetric on the X and Y axes.
+So we only need to compute one quadrant of the mapping!
+(I chose the lower right quadrant: `X >= 0, Y >= 0`)

 # Map Physical Pixels to Virtual Pixels